opendocsg/opendoc-supreme-court-practice-directions-2021/PART-03-Electronic Filing and Service.md

 <ul type="*">
 	<li>31.
 Application</li>
 	<li>32.
-Establishment of Electronic Filing Service and appointment of electronic service provider</li>
+Establishment of Electronic Filing Service and appointment of electronic filing service provider</li>
 	<li>33.
 Appointment of agent to establish service bureau</li>
 	<li>34.
 Registered users and authorised users</li>
 	<li>35.
 Documents which must be filed, served, delivered or otherwise conveyed using the Electronic Filing Service</li>